Techniek-Nederland/techniek-nederland-formulieren/source/tutorials/authentication/service_invocation.rst

         }

 The response is outside of scope for this tutorial.
-Please see the other tutorials on requesting the webservices or take a look at the Swagger documentation of the FGO Webservice (https://api.fgoplus.nl/swagger/index.html)
+Please see the other tutorials on requesting the webservices or take a look at the Swagger documentation of the FGO Webservice (https://api.fgoplus.nl/swagger/index.html).
+For the forms API, which is used to retrieve all forms other than checklists, please refer to https://formsapi.technieknederland.nl/swagger/index.html.